opencog/atomspace/opencog/matrix/README.md

 Pairs
 -----
 More generally, there is a generic theme of "pairs of things" that are statistically related.
-These can be pairs of words, they can be connector-sets, which are a pair of (word, disjunct), or they can any kind of general pairs, correlating events and actions, causes and effects, or pair-wise relationships of any sort.
-A recurring problem is to obtain statistics for these pairs, and to manipulate them in various ways.
+These can be pairs of vertexes, or the paring of (vertex, nearest-neighbors).
+For example, the vertexes might be words of the English language.
+The nearest-neighbors might be N-grams or skip-grams.
+The vertexes might be proteins or genes, and the pairing might be (gene, expressed-protein) or (gene, up/down-regulated-reaction).
+The pairs can be homogenous, such as (event, event) pairs, or they can be inhomogenous, such as (cause, effect) pairs.

+A recurring therem is to obtain and analyze statistics for such pairs, to correlate them, to classify them, to discriminate among them.
+In these cases, the pairs have some associated weight, frequency or count.

 A common theme in machine learning are "vectors of data": a vector of numbers can be associated to some object, and one is interested in